 Wear a mask if you are sick

 COVID-19 is spread through infected droplets from a sick person’s mouth or nose.
-Wearing a mask when you are sick helps protect people around you from the droplets that carry the virus.
+Wearing a mask if you have COVID-19 or even symptoms of COVID-19 (and have not been tested) helps protect people around you from the droplets that carry the virus.
 However, wearing a mask while sick does not replace the need to stay home.

 It may be tricky to physically distance yourself from others at home.
 If you are sick, a mask can help prevent the spread of germs within the household.